riverwm/river/README.md

 # river

-river is a dynamic wayland compositor that takes inspiration from [dwm](https://dwm.suckless.org) and [bspwm](https://github.com/baskerville/bspwm).
+river is a dynamic tiling wayland compositor that takes inspiration from [dwm](https://dwm.suckless.org) and [bspwm](https://github.com/baskerville/bspwm).

-*Note: river is currently early in development and may lack some features.
-If there are specific features blocking you from using river, don't hesitate to
-[open an issue](https://github.com/ifreund/river/issues/new)*
+*Note: river is currently early in development.
+Expect breaking changes and missing features.
+If you run into a bug don't hesitate to [open an issue](https://github.com/ifreund/river/issues/new)*

 ## Design goals